 Please visit this link for the Medical Health Operational Coordinators for each county.
 And please see the Medical Health Operational Area Coordination (MHOAC) Manual for more information.

+Additionally, The National Council for Behavioral Health is accepting orders for medical face masks.
+If you need medical face masks, they still have a limited supply available for purchase.
+These masks come in batches of 200 and are being sold "at cost," with shipping charges included.

 Please visit this link to secure your order today.

+If you have questions, you may contact The National Council via email at Orders@TheNationalCouncil.org.

 Client Signatures, Documentation, Consents and Privacy